Daniel M. Pierce: Illinois House of Representatives

 Pierce explored running for the Democratic nomination for Illinois Attorney General in the 1982 primary, but stepped aside after failing to be slated by the Cook County Democratic Party in favor of Neil Hartigan.
 Hartigan would go on to beat incumbent Tyrone C. Fahner.
 In 1983, rather than run for an eleventh term, Pierce chose to retire.
 He was succeeded by fellow Democrat and former Lake County Clerk Grace Mary Stern.

 Mayor of Highland Park

-Pierce was elected Mayor of Highland Park in 1987 and reelected in 1991.
+In 1987, Pierce defeated Alderman Calvin Tobin to become the Mayor of Highland Park in 1987, to succeed incumbent Robert Buhai who finished third of three candidates in the primary.

+He was reelected in 1991.
 In 1995, he was defeated for a third term by Trustee Raymond Geraci.
 He defeated Geraci in the 1999 election and served a final term from 1999 to 2003.

 Other political activities

 Pierce was later the President of the North Shore Water Reclamation District, a position he served in for over a decade.
 Pierce was also a member of the Central Committee for the Democratic Party of Illinois from Illinois's 10th congressional district.
 He served on the central committee at various times starting no later than the 1960s, when he was the central committeeman from what was then Illinois's 12th congressional district.